atharvapurdue/JDE_GSOC_2020/Python_Challenge/README.md

 The iterations are also stored as png files to view later.

+Update - I have also created game of life for playing on the terminal itself.
+It also has test cases as per task requirement.
 ## Rules

 The rules of the game are simple, and describe the evolution of the